 Overview of Kishorn Port and Dry Dock

-- The port is also active at present for a variety of uses such as Renewables, Oil & Gas, Forestry, Aquaculture with fish feed products currently being stored and shipped from the site to offshore fish farms on Ferguson Transport’s fleet of coastal vessels.
+- The Port is active at present for a variety of uses such as Renewables, Oil & Gas, and Aquaculture sectors

-- The Kishorn Port and Dry Dock site has been identified in Scottish Enterprises’ recently published National Renewables Infrastructure Plan (NRIP) as a potential manufacturing and distribution hub for the offshore renewables industry.
+- Kishorn Port and Dry Dock has been identified in Scottish Enterprise’s National Renewables Infrastructure Plan (NRIP) as a potential manufacturing and distribution hub for the offshore renewables industry